 Every entrepreneur has a story behind them because no matter how experienced or knowledgeable they are, it takes real hard work and commitment to succeed.
 Like the saying goes, ‘there is no elevator to success, you have to take the stairs’.
-Here’s some of the most inspirational business owners out there…
+Here’s 6 interesting stories from popular business owners across the world…

 Joy is a film that came out in 2015 and stars the much loved Jennifer Lawrence, but did you know it’s based on a real life story?